Wilhelm Trapp: Excerpts

 The killing of 1,500 of the 1,800 Jews from Józefów (other names: Józefów Biłgorajski, Józefów Ordynacki, Józefów Roztoczański) located 20 mi southeast of Biłgoraj in Distrikt Lublin on 13 July 1942 was performed by German (Ordnungspolizei) policemen: the 1.
 Company, and, mostly, by the three platoons of the 2.
 Company.
 Trapp gave his commanders their respective assignments before the operation:

 "The men were explicitly ordered to shoot anyone trying to escape.
 The remaining men were to round up the Jews and take them to the marketplace.
 Those too sick or frail to walk to the marketplace, as well as infants and anyone offering resistance or attempting to hide, were to be shot on the spot."

-The bodies of the dead carpeting the forest floor at the Winiarczykowa Góra hill (about 2 km from the village) were left unburied.
+Trapp, upon receiving orders the orders to massacre the village of Józefów, offered his men a chance to avoid this duty."If any of the older men among them did not feel up to the task that lay before him, he could step out.
+Trapp paused and after some moments, one man stepped forward.
+The captain of 3rd company, enraged that one of his men had broken ranks, began to berate the man.
+The major told the captain to hold his tongue.
+Then ten or twelve other men stepped forward as well."The bodies of the dead carpeting the forest floor at the Winiarczykowa Góra hill (about 2 km from the village) were left unburied.
 Watches, jewelry and money were taken.

 The Reserve Police Battalion 101 left for Biłgoraj at 9 pm.
 According to one policeman, Trapp told him "Man, … such jobs don't suit me.
 But orders are orders."
 Trapp later remarked to his driver: "If this Jewish business is ever avenged on earth, then have mercy on us Germans."